 This section explains how Caissa Wealth Strategies supervises the supervised person, including how the advice the supervised person provided to clients is monitored.

-As the only owner and representative of Caissa Wealth Strategies, Kelly S. Olson Pedersen supervises all duties and activities.
+As a representative and only owner of Caissa Wealth Strategies, Kelly S. Olson Pedersen supervises all duties and activities.
 Kelly S. Olson Pedersen's contact information is on the cover page of this disclosure document.